Nine scholars emerge at the completion of UB’s first Summer Scholars Program

 In addition, Almazan will be submitting a poster for presentation at the 2017 New England Psychological Association convention titled “The Role of Social Isolation and Other Psychological Factors in the Perception of Body Image.”
 This opportunity is in addition to co-authoring a paper of the same title with faculty mentor Dr. Obertleitner that will be submitted to a peer-reviewed psychology research journal, based on their continued collaboration over the summer months.

-Recalling the initial tour of UB’s research facilities in the beginning of the Summer Scholars Program, Almazan commented that he and his fellow scholars “got to take a look at the University of Bridgeport’s bright future as a research institution.”
+Recalling the initial tour of UB’s research facilities at the beginning of the Summer Scholars Program, Almazan commented that he and his fellow scholars “got to take a look at the University of Bridgeport’s bright future as a research institution.”
 But while Dean Tarek Sobh, who spoke at the closing Symposium, jokingly imagined the program growing to 190 students in 2018, both Nelson (program director) and Almazan (summer scholar) hope to keep next year’s participants to 15-20.
 “I would like to see the numbers kept low,” explained Almazan, “to protect the genuineness of the relationship between the mentor and mentee.”